-This guide to the most underrated places to visit in South Island is a guest post by Jennifer.
+This guide to the most underrated places to visit in South Island is authored by Jennifer.

 There is no doubt that New Zealand has many stunning destinations.
 From Auckland, the largest city, to Rotorua, the cultural capital, to Queenstown, an absolute adventure seekers mecca, New Zealand really does have something for everyone.